Key Lime Pie

 I like to start any whipped cream with a cold metal bowl.
 I use the one from my stand mixer.

-Pop it in the fridge with the heavy cream inside for at least an hour.
+Pop it in the fridge with the heavy cream inside for at least 30 minutes.

 When you are ready to make it and serve your pie, add in the vanilla extract and sugar then whisk in the mixer for about 3 minutes on medium/high speed until the cream is light and thick and a peek forms when you lift the whisk out.